 - 2 new customers every month with a purchase longevity of 5 years

-Think about how you might feel if someone spent days, weeks or even months following up with you, checking in .. and then you decide to buy and *poof* you never hear from them again.
+Think about how you might feel if someone spent days, weeks or even months following up with you, checking in on you .. and then you decide to buy and *poof* you never hear from them again.
 Except maybe at the end of the month (which by the way is a horrible habit).
 We appreciate month end burning the midnight oil, but this is where consistent follow up through the month should happen.
-Again, in our opinion of course.

 So, while you go through these next 3 ways to promote customer loyalty, put yourself in the customer shoes.

 We all know how powerful word of mouth marketing is and, customers are the greatest at this.
 Why?
 Because they have no attachment to anyone making or purchase or not.
 They are simply sharing something they love.
 By the way, this goes for any industry.

 Sam purchases a weight loss shake from you.
 He’s shy and maybe even embarrassed so he doesn’t tell anyone at first.
 That is, until he starts to see the pounds dropping, feeling better, sleeping well, etc. P